Fish fin: Evolution of paired fins

 There are two prevailing hypotheses that have been historically debated as models for the evolution of paired fins in fish: the gill arch theory and the lateral fin-fold theory.
-The former, commonly referred to as the “Gegenbaur hypothesis,” was posited in 1870 and proposes that the “paired fins are derived from gill structures”.
-This fell out of popularity in favor of the lateral fin-fold theory, first suggested in 1877, which proposes that paired fins budded from longitudinal, lateral folds along the epidermis just behind the gills.
+The former, commonly referred to as the "Gegenbaur hypothesis," was posited in 1870 and proposes that the "paired fins are derived from gill structures".
+This fell out of popularity in favour of the lateral fin-fold theory, first suggested in 1877, which proposes that paired fins budded from longitudinal, lateral folds along the epidermis just behind the gills.
 There is weak support for both hypotheses in the fossil record and in embryology.
 However, recent insights from developmental patterning have prompted reconsideration of both theories in order to better elucidate the origins of paired fins.

 Classical theories

-Karl Gegenbaur's concept of the “Archipterygium” was introduced in 1876.
-It was described as a gill ray, or “joined cartilaginous stem,” that extended from the gill arch.
+Carl Gegenbaur's concept of the "Archipterygium" was introduced in 1876.
+It was described as a gill ray, or "joined cartilaginous stem," that extended from the gill arch.
 Additional rays arose from along the arch and from the central gill ray.
-Gegenbaur suggested a model of transformative homology – that all vertebrate paired fins and limbs were transformations of the Archipterygium.
+Gegenbaur suggested a model of transformative homology – that all vertebrate paired fins and limbs were transformations of the archipterygium.
 Based on this theory, paired appendages such as pectoral and pelvic fins would have differentiated from the branchial arches and migrated posteriorly.
 However, there has been limited support for this hypothesis in the fossil record both morphologically and phylogenically.
 In addition, there was little to no evidence of an anterior-posterior migration of pelvic fins.
-Such shortcomings of the gill-arch theory led to its early demise in favor of the lateral fin-fold theory proposed by St. George Jackson Mivart, Francis Balfour, and James Kingsley Thacher.
+Such shortcomings of the gill-arch theory led to its early demise in favour of the lateral fin-fold theory proposed by St. George Jackson Mivart, Francis Balfour, and James Kingsley Thacher.

-The lateral fin-fold theory hypothesized that paired fins developed from lateral folds along the body wall of the fish.
+The lateral fin-fold theory hypothesised that paired fins developed from lateral folds along the body wall of the fish.
 Just as segmentation and budding of the median fin fold gave rise to the median fins, a similar mechanism of fin bud segmentation and elongation from a lateral fin fold was proposed to have given rise to the paired pectoral and pelvic fins.
 However, there was little evidence of a lateral fold-to-fin transition in the fossil record.
 In addition, it was later demonstrated phylogenically that pectoral and pelvic fins arise from distinct evolutionary and mechanistic origins.